 Even if we obtain regulatory approval for our product candidates in development, they remain subject to ongoing requirements of the FDA and comparable foreign regulatory authorities, including requirements related to manufacturing, quality control, further development, labeling, packaging, storage, distribution, safety surveillance, import, export, advertising, promotion, recordkeeping, and reporting of safety and other postmarket information.
-Following initial regulatory approval for drugs we develop, including SUSTOL or any other products we may develop, we remain subject to continuing regulatory review, including review of adverse drug experiences and clinical results that may be reported after drug products become commercially available.
+Following initial regulatory approval for drugs we develop, including SUSTOL, CINVANTI or any other products we may develop, we remain subject to continuing regulatory review, including review of adverse drug experiences and clinical results that may be reported after drug products become commercially available.
 This would include results from any postmarketing tests or continued actions required as a condition of approval.
 The manufacturer and manufacturing facilities we use to make any of our drug candidates will also be subject to periodic review and inspection by the FDA.
-If a previously unknown problem or problems with a product or a manufacturing facility, including requiring us to withdraw the product from the market.
+If a previously unknown problem or problems with a product or a manufacturing and laboratory facility used by us is discovered, the FDA or foreign regulatory agency may impose restrictions on that product or on the manufacturing facility, including requiring us to withdraw the product from the market.
 Any changes to an approved product, including the way it is manufactured or promoted, often require FDA approval before the product, as modified, can be marketed.
 We and our contract manufacturers will also be subject to ongoing FDA requirements for submission of safety and other postmarket information.
 If we and our contract manufacturers fail to comply with applicable regulatory requirements, a regulatory agency may:

-- issue warning letters; - impose civil or criminal penalties; - suspend or withdraw our regulatory approval; - suspend or terminate any of our ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications filed by us;
+issue warning letters;

-- impose restrictions on our operations; - close the facilities of our contract manufacturers; or - seize or detain products or require a product recall.
+- impose civil or criminal penalties; - · suspend or withdraw our regulatory approval; - suspend or terminate any of our ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications filed by us; - impose restrictions on our operations; - close the facilities of our contract manufacturers; or - seize or detain products or require a product recall.